Yufei-L/2019-431/calendar.md

 ## TA Office Hours

-The schedule for TA office hours will be posted here by 2019-09-01.
+The final schedule for TA office hours will be posted here by 2019-09-01.
 In-person TA office hours will begin on 2019-09-03.
 To get help in the course, please visit TA office hours, or send a note to `431-help at case dot edu` (which opens on 2019-08-27).